On the coupling of Galilean-invariant field theories to curved spacetime: Galilean boosts from null reductions

-From this analysis, it is clear that a different organizing principle is required to obtain a magnetic moment $g_s\neq 0$ from the null reduction and so from holography.
+It is clear that a different organizing principle is required to obtain a magnetic moment from the null reduction and so from holography.
 We leave this question for future work.